 What is the issue?

-When recognised early, diagnostic testing is straightforward and prompt treatment can significantly reduce skin loss and tissue damage.
+When recognised early, diagnostic testing is straightforward if guidelines are followed (see below) and prompt treatment can significantly reduce skin loss and tissue damage, as well as lead to more simplified treatment.

 Who is at risk?